22 FEBRUARY - 6 MAY, 2025

 Allard Zoetman,

 a highly skilled and well-known editor and VFX artist and compositor, has joined the team for the post-production of our film.
 Allard might also join the shoot as a post-production supervisor.
 We go back almost twenty years to MacGyver Amsterdam and Istanbul.
+Allard is now based in Haarlem, but he has his roots in Friesland (Schiermonnikoog).

 Location Scouting

-We’ve shortlisted potential locations and will start scouting in April.
+We’ve shortlisted potential locations and will start scouting in May.

 Shot List

 A while back, I started extensively shot-listing the short film—breaking down the script, generating a lot of shots, and then refining them to the essentials.
 DP Willem Tiemersma has done the same.
-Soon, we’ll compare our shot lists, see where they align or differ, and finalize our approach from there.
+Soon, we’ll compare our shot lists, see where they align or differ, and finalise our approach from there.

 Lighting Plan